mdn/translated-content/files/ru/learn/javascript/client-side_web_apis/third_party_apis/index.md

 &fq=document_type:("article")&begin_date=20170301&end_date=20170312
 ```

+> [!NOTE]
-> **Примечание:** You can find more details of what URL parameters can be included in the [Article Search API reference](https://developer.nytimes.com/article_search_v2.json).
+> You can find more details of what URL parameters can be included in the [Article Search API reference](https://developer.nytimes.com/article_search_v2.json).

+> [!NOTE]
-> **Примечание:** The example has rudimentary form data validation — the search term field has to be filled in before the form can be submitted (achieved using the `required` attribute), and the date fields have `pattern` attributes specified, which means they won't submit unless their values consist of 8 numbers (`pattern="[0-9]{8}"`).
+> The example has rudimentary form data validation — the search term field has to be filled in before the form can be submitted (achieved using the `required` attribute), and the date fields have `pattern` attributes specified, which means they won't submit unless their values consist of 8 numbers (`pattern="[0-9]{8}"`).
 See [Form data validation](/ru/docs/Learn/HTML/Forms/Form_validation) for more details on how these work.

 ### Requesting data from the API